-4.15 Everyone is entitled to attend a meeting of the council and committees of the council.
-The council must ensure that all meetings of the council and committees of the council are open to the public.
+- 5.30 Everyone is entitled to attend a meeting of the council and committees of the council.
+The council must ensure that all meetings of the council and committees of the council are open to the public. - Note: Clause 5.30 reflects section 10(1) of the Act. - 5.31 Clause 5.30 does not apply to parts of meetings that have been closed to the public under section 10A of the Act.

-- 4.16 Clause 4.15 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 4.17 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+- 5.32 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.

-Note: Clause 4.17 reflects section 10(2) of the Act and authorises chairpersons to expel any person, including a councillor, from a council or committee meeting.
+Note: Clause 5.32 reflects section 10(2) of the Act and authorises chairpersons to expel any person, including a councillor, from a council or committee meeting.